ai-forever/fusion_brain_aij2021/readme_en.md

 ![image](https://dsworks.s3pd01.sbercloud.ru/aij2021/misc/od.png)

 Within the framework of our competition, the task is defines as zero-shot object detection.
-Zero-shot in the task description means that the model predictions should be based on a dataset completely differing from the training one.
+Zero-shot in the task description means that the model should be able to succesfully make predictions on a dataset completely differing from the training one.
 A standard object detection model is expected to predict one class out of a limited set of classes determined during the model training.
 A zero-shot model is expected to detect classes not found in the training set.

 Besides, the model should transfer the set of classes to be used for each image as a query.
 A query may contain classes in both Russian and English.